-Journaling is often viewed as just a way to remember or keep track of life's events.
-Many people who aren't Christians keep a journal.
-One of the reasons as a Christian, that I've been thankful to keep spiritual journals (consistently at times and inconsistently at times) is that it has helped me to see God's grace and mercy at work in my life over the years of walking with Him.One of the reasons as a Christian, that I've been thankful to keep spiritual journals is that it has helped me to see God's grace and mercy at work in my life over the years of walking with Him.
+Journaling is often viewed as just a way to remember or keep track of life’s events.
+Many people who aren’t Christians keep a journal.
+As a Christian, I’ve been thankful to keep spiritual journals (consistently at times and inconsistently at times) because it has helped me see God’s grace and mercy at work in my life over the years of walking with Him.One of the reasons as a Christian, that I've been thankful to keep spiritual journals is that it has helped me to see God's grace and mercy at work in my life over the years of walking with Him.

 My journaling time helps me to discern my motives and bring about sin that I need to confess to the Lord and turn from.
 My journaling also helps me to see areas where I need to give thanks and praise to the Lord.
 It brings about reminders to pray for situations and people in my life.
 It’s amazing how much pours out when my pen starts flowing.

-Journaling exposes areas of weakness, and it helps me to set spiritual goals, and not always just spiritual, but other areas of my life that need some help too.
-Maybe I need to be better disciplined in my internet habits, or my homekeeping or some of my relationships may need time and attention.
+Journaling exposes areas of weakness, and it helps me to set spiritual goals, and not always just spiritual, ones but in other areas of my life that need some help too.
+Maybe I need to be better disciplined in my internet habits, my homekeeping, or some of my relationships may need time and attention.
 This is a good time to evaluate all areas of my life.

 I appreciated Elisabeth Elliot’s words on how she journaled that she shared in her book Keep a Quiet Heart on pages 131-132 and the entry was titled Chronicle of a Soul.
 The list below has been instrumental in guiding me in my journaling journey.